gravity-ui/markdown-editor/docs/how-to-add-text-binding-extension-in-markdown.md

+##### Extension with popup

 ## How to create an extension with popup for Markdown mode with text binding

 Let's consider connecting an extension with text binding based on the Ghost extension — this is a test extension.

 To begin with, we need the plugin itself, which we can implement as follows: